Mastering Your Schedule: How to Stop Wasting Time and Start Having Super-Productive Meetings

 - They want to shorten the meeting.
 If the deliverable ends up not being what you want, you didn’t shorten anything.
-You simply borrowed time from future you.
+You simply borrowed time from the future you.

 - They feel like the details being presented are not relevant.
 When you work with a good team, trust them.
 They will only showcase things that are relevant to you.

-Sometimes, you simply might not know whether you like something or not.
+Sometimes, you might not know whether you like something or not.
 Ask for extra details and make the team walk you through their process.
 What should I look for?
 How do I know this is good?
 How does this feature help me?
 Explain to me what you did and why again, because I can’t decide.

-If you apply these practices, I can guarantee that the release will be smooth, and the workflow will be undisturbed.
+If you apply these practices, I can guarantee that the release will be smooth and the workflow will be undisturbed.
 Of course, there are fringe-case exceptions, but that’s why Agile deals with such small increments so that you can minimize risk.
-You, the creator and primary driver of the project are expected to work shoulder to shoulder with the development team.
+You, the creator and primary driver of the project are expected to work shoulder-to-shoulder with the development team.